crr0004/Muppet-Gnome-task-popper/README.md

 - HabitRPG

 #Features
+##Wishlist
+- Figure out how to keep this code on github so it can be built independant of Android Studio
+- Add sub-lists for easy repeat
+    - Sets of todos that can added
+- Task templates
+- Linked task lists
+- Colors to tasks
+- Labels to tasks

 ##TODO
-- Figure out how to keep this code on github so it can be built independant of Android Studio
 - Have action list expand out when in select mode
 - Add done button for extra buttons
 - Add cancel button for extra buttons
 - Move task order
-- Presets
-- Add separators
-- Add sub-lists for easy repeat
-    - Sets of todos that can added
+- Cancel selection of edit tasks
+    - For the long press
+- Sync existing tasks against intergrations
 - Add swiping off tasks to complete
-- Remove checkbox to be replaced by swiping
+- Swap tasks off screen to complete
+    - Like gmail

 ##Done
 - Hide extra buttons